 - Teach them what they can do.

 Everyone can help prevent the spread of germs.
-These are great habits to have all the time.
 And taking action can help kids feel more in control.
 Teach your child these things:

 - Wash your hands with soap and water for at least 20 seconds.